Loved by Few, Hated by Many (Lil' Keke album)

 Loved by Few, Hated by Many is the eleventh solo studio album (and mainstream debut) by American rapper Lil' Keke from Houston, Texas.
-After being delayed for more than two years, it was released on November 18, 2008 through TF Records and Universal Motown Records.
+After being delayed for more than two years, it was released on November 18, 2008 through TF Records, SRC Records and Universal Motown Records.

 The album includes the singles "I'm a G" featuring Birdman, "Money in the City" featuring Slim Thug, Paul Wall & Tre Virdure, "What It's Made For" and "She Love Gangstas".